reshamas/reshamas.github.io/_posts/2019-05-29-sometimes-google-products-contribute-to-conflict-in-my-life.md

 It would be reassuring to know there was some functionality available by default which would also maintain privacy of a user’s google files.

-### Email notifications are not turned on as a default
+## Forms: Email notifications are not turned on as a default

 I have on several occasions forgotten to “turn on notifications” for forms.
 That has resulted in latency of processing requests.
 At the minimum, it would be helpful to have a reminder pop up:  *Would you like to turn on email notifications?*

-## Keep

-### Labels on notes are not shareable
+## Keep:  Labels on notes are not shareable

 Keep is a note-taking application.
 I recently collaborated on a project with two others where we were setting up our [scikit open source sprint](http://wimlds.org/event/opensourcesprints/) website which consisted of five separate events.
 I excitedly labeled the tasks, each with its own city so they could be easily separable.
 It is not immediately known to users that labels are non-transferable.

-**Problem:**  A new volunteer joined to help with the website updates and lamented on how confused she was, *even though* I had labeled the notes, written in tasklists, etc.  After unnecessary frustration on both sides, we finally got on a google hangout, and after sharing screens, discovered she could not view the notes by labels.
+:point_right: **Problem:**  A new volunteer joined to help with the website updates and lamented on how confused she was, *even though* I had labeled the notes, written in tasklists, etc.  After unnecessary frustration on both sides, we finally got on a google hangout, and after sharing screens, discovered she could not view the notes by labels.
 Hence, her frustration was understandable.

 The lack of folders or functionality to easily separate notes by sharing labels results in confusion.
 It’s basically like throwing a bunch of papers in a box.